Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity

-this equation indicates that the nonlinear term $\xi$ of gravity in the $f(R)$ framework is transferred to the Lagrangian in the Einstein frame.
+which indicates that the nonlinear term $\xi$ in the $f(R)$ gravity framework is transferred to the Lagrangian in the Einstein frame.
 Due to this correspondence, we can solve the corresponding problem in general relativity using (\ref{KZc}) and then solve the Palatini $f(R)$ gravity problem.
-Once $\tilde g_{ab}$ and the scalar field $\Psi$ are obtained, the metric $g_{ab}$ can be determined by $\tilde{g}_{ab}\equiv f_R^{\prime}g_{ab}$.
+Once $\tilde{g}_{ab}$ and the scalar field $\Psi$ are obtained, the metric $g_{ab}$ can be determined by $\tilde{g}_{ab} \equiv f_R^{\prime} g_{ab}$.

 For the Einstein frame, the components of the energy-momentum tensor are given by